fabvit86/react-dungeon-crawler-game/README.md

 # Dungeon Crawler Game built with React.js

-This is a project is part of the FreeCodeCamp Data Visualization Certification.
+This project is part of the FreeCodeCamp Data Visualization Certification.

 ## Objectives: